-David began his career in film and television February of 1979 while he was a graduate student in Communications at Simon Fraser University in Burnaby, British Columbia.
-In addition to his undergraduate and graduate work at Simon Fraser, he also holds an MFA in Screenwriting from York University.
+David holds an MFA in Screenwriting from York University.
+He began his career in film and television while he was a graduate student in Communications at Simon Fraser University in Burnaby, British Columbia.

 David was a partner in Mercury Pictures and President of Gateways Studios in Vancouver during the 1980s.
 He then went on to be the founder & president of Deer Park Communications, and one of the founding partners of Red Apple Entertainment in Toronto.